Closing Bell: Boxing black box simulations in the resource theory of contextuality: Abstract

 \section{Abstract}

 { This chapter contains an exposition of the sheaf-theoretic framework for contextuality emphasising resource-theoretic aspects, as well as some original results on this topic.
 In particular, we consider functions that transform empirical models on a scenario $S$ to empirical models on another scenario $T$, and characterise those that are induced by classical procedures between $S$ and $T$ corresponding to `free' operations in the (non-adaptive) resource theory of contextuality.
-We proceed by expressing such functions as empirical models themselves, on a new scenario built from $S$ and $T$.
-Our characterisation then boils down to the non-contextuality of these models.
-We also show that this construction on scenarios provides a closed structure in the category of measurement scenarios. }
+We construct a new `hom' scenario built from $S$ and $T$, whose empirical models induce such functions.
+Our characterisation then boils down to being induced by a non-contextual model.
+We also show that this construction on scenarios provides a closed structure on the category of measurement scenarios. }